oneeve8/kobble-data/content/Tutorial2.md

 Long tap the newly created link and tap edit.

-Check the link, if the link says “str
+Check the link, if the link says stream, it will stream just fine in Kobble.

+This